ananthreddy5481/LORD-OF-SQLinject/LOS.md

 #level-1 :

-the site is having an sql injection and wanted any user input for completing the level. so give the "or 1=1-- .
+the site is having an sql injection and wanted any user input for completing the level. so give the 'or 1=1-- .

 #level-2 :